aliznayem/my-cheatsheets/ethical_hacking.md

 Files will be created with .csv, .netxml, .cap extensions.
 Where .cap is capture file.
 Can be opened with wireshark. .cap file cantains captured packets.
 ### Deauthentication attack
 Disconnect any client from any network.
-* Works on encrypted networks (WEP, WPA and WPA2)
+* Works on encrypted networks (WEP, WPA and WPA2).
-* No need to know the network key
+* No need to know the network key.
-* No need to connect to the network
+* No need to connect to the network.
 #### Run
 ```
 iwconfig wlan0 channel [CH] (set channel number same as router)
 aireplay-ng --deauth [#DeauthPackets] -a [NetworkMAC] -c [TargetMAC] wlan0
 ```
 Where

-#DeauthPackets: Number of deauthentication packets.
+* #DeauthPackets: Number of deauthentication packets.
 0 will represent infinite number of deauth attacks.

-NetworkMAC: Router MAC address
+* NetworkMAC: Router MAC address

-TargetMAC: Client MAC address
+* TargetMAC: Client MAC address

+## Gaining access (WEP/WPA/WPA2 cracking)
+### WEP cracking
+#### Features
+* Wired Equivalent Privacy
+* Old encryption
+* Uses an algorithm called RC4.
+* Still used in some networks.
+* Can be cracked easily.
+#### Process
+* Client encrypts data using a key.
+* Encrypted packet sent in the air.
+* Router decrypts packet using the key.
+#### Encryption method
+* Each packet is encrypted using a unique key stream.
+* Random initialization vector (IV) is used to generate the key streams.
+* The initialization vector is only 24 bits.
+* IV + key (password) = key stream